 - BYOD iPad Program

-- Rostrum Public Speaking, Chess Club, Aero Club, Physical Activity Club, Choir and School Band
+- Rostrum Public Speaking, Chess Club, Aero Club, Physical Activity Club and School Band

 - Participation in Australia’s largest performing arts event, Wakakirri

 - Musicorp Program (saxophone, electric guitar, clarinet, flute and percussion)